davidedexuno/ihtml/README.md

 * Layout TOTALLY separated from code, a designer can manage the final html file
 * No need to prepare an HTML for integration
 * No need to prepare HTML for new block - inheritance is EVERYWHERE, customizability is EVERYWHERE
-* Better HTML files, more readable.
-"Lorem ipsum" is the way.
+* Better HTML files, more readable. *"Lorem ipsum" is the way*.

 ## Use cases
 * HTML Inheritance